Student Eligibility to Apply for an Off-Campus May Term

 The Director of IPO will send a letter informing students of their acceptance.
 IPO will work with the Registrar to enroll the students in the off-campus May Term.
 Individuals should not enroll themselves in the off-campus May Terms.

 Students will be billed in December for the full spring semester/May Term costs.
-Students are expected to pay in full by Feb.
-15. If students have not paid the full charges by Feb.
-15, they may be removed from participation in the May Term.
 Every student enrolled in a May Term course is charged a non-refundable May Term enrollment fee.
 Students enrolled in off-campus May Term are also charged an additional fee.
 If a student is enrolled for 18 or fewer hours during the Spring Semester, including May Term hours, there is no additional tuition charge.
 If a student registers for more than 18 hours for Spring semester and May Term courses combined, a May Term tuition fee is charged to the student’s account.

 Participation in the Off-Campus May Term is voluntary.
 Students agree to participate in and cooperate with Earlham College, the Faculty Leader, and the group in all aspects of the May Term.